TobikoData/sqlmesh/docs/guides/scheduling.md

        sqlmesh_example.example_full_model ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 1/1 • 0:00:00
 ```

 **Note:** The `sqlmesh run` command performs model evaluation based on the missing data intervals identified at the time of running.
 The command itself doesn't run continuously and exits once the evaluation is complete.
-It's the responsibility of a user to run this command periodically using either a cron job, a CI / CD tool like Jenkins or similar means.
+It is the responsibility of users to run this command periodically with a cron job, a CI / CD tool like Jenkins, or via similar means.

 ## Integrating with Airflow

 ### Configuring the Airflow cluster

-SQLMesh natively integrates with the popular open source workflow orchestrator [Apache Airflow](https://airflow.apache.org/) and this applies to both self-hosted and managed Airflow offerings (e.g. Google Cloud Composer, Amazon MWAA, Astronomer).
+SQLMesh natively integrates with the popular open source workflow orchestrator [Apache Airflow](https://airflow.apache.org/), both self-hosted and managed (e.g. Google Cloud Composer, Amazon MWAA, Astronomer).

 To integrate with [Airflow](../integrations/airflow.md), ensure that you meet the [prerequisites](/prerequisites), then perform the following: